 All eight of the San Joaquin Valley Metropolitan Planning Organizations (MPOs) adopted policies for distributing at least 20% of CMAQ funds to projects that meet a cost-effectiveness threshold for emission reductions beginning in FY 2011.
-To meet and exceed this commitment, Fresno COG will aim to use 40% of the regional bid pot to fund cost-effective projects.
+To meet and exceed this commitment, Fresno COG will aim to use a minimum of 25% of the regional bid program to fund cost-effective projects.

-Prior to allocating CMAQ funds with RTP/ FTIP updates, the SJV MPOs will develop the cost-effectiveness threshold.
+Prior to allocating CMAQ funds with RTP/ FTIP updates, the SJV MPOs will develop the costeffectiveness threshold.
 The threshold is \$63 per pound (\$126,000 per ton).
 This threshold was updated in April of 2021 to account for the reduction in emission factors since 2016 and for inflation and Consumer Price Index changes since 2016.
-The threshold is routinely evaluated by Fresno COG's air quality consultant, Trinity Consultants.
+The threshold is routinely evaluated by Fresno COG's air quality consultant, Trinity Consultants, during each FTIP and/or RTP development.